1. What is this lawsuit about?

 4. What if I received previous communications regarding this lawsuit?

-You may have received other communications regarding this lawsuit, including solicitations by other attorneys seeking to represent you as a plaintiff in an individual (or “direct action”) lawsuit against Defendants.
-These communications were not approved by the Court and did not come from Court-appointed Settlement Class Counsel.
-You should carefully review this Notice and your rights as a potential member of the Settlement Class before deciding whether to opt out or stay in the Settlement Class.
+You may have received other communications regarding this lawsuit, including solicitations by other lawyers seeking to represent you as a plaintiff in an individual (or “direct action”) lawsuit against Defendants.
+These communications were not approved by the Court and did not come from Court-appointed Class Counsel.
+You should carefully review the Notice and your rights as a potential member of the Settlement Class.

 Back To Top